jemcv/jemcv/README.md

 About me

 - I don't like coding in java.
-- 60 percent keyboard user, it's tough.
+- 60 percent keyboard user.
-- IT Student
+- IT Student.

 Music